Saru-Jayaraman/Week26_Workshop_TodoApplication/README.md

 ### TODO IT project:

-Following 4 assignments/workshops has been committed in different branches in different time periods:
+TODO IT project contains 4 branches.
+Each branch represent the implementation of assignment/workshop project.
+All these projects has been committed in each of these branches in different time periods:

 1. - [x] Assignment Todo IT-Part1: Covers the concepts of OOPS concepts like Class, Object, Encapsulation and Abstraction.
 * Branch: master